Edit this page

 // Add the monorepo workspaces as `extraNodeModules` to Metro.

-// If your monorepo tooling creates workspace symlinks in the `node_modules` folder,
+// If your monorepo tooling creates workspace symlinks in the `node_modules` directory,

 // you can either add symlink support to Metro or set the `extraNodeModules` to avoid the symlinks.